mpibpc-mroose/open_enventory_docker/README.md

 Deployment
 ----------
-See `docker-compose-multi-db.yml` for an example spanning up two instances.
+See `docker-compose-multi-db.yml` for an example spanning up two instances - write your own `docker-compose.yml` for your deployment.

 Keep in mind to extend this docker-compose.yml by an Nginx or use a local installed Nginx as reverse proxy.